atreyasha/spp-explainability/docs/develop.md

                 1.  model appears to work out-of-box for multiple classes -\> investigate further

+                2.  investigate whether `fixed_var` function is indeed necessary or can be removed -\> left intact for now

-                2.  replace input arg namespace with explicit arguments
+                3.  replace input arg namespace with explicit arguments

-                3.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`
+                4.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`

-                4.  look into ISO hard encoding when reading files -\> perhaps this can be modified
+                5.  look into ISO hard encoding when reading files -\> perhaps this can be modified

-                5.  replace current status bars with tqdm and torch-infused bar which could help to understand more parameters
+                6.  replace current status bars with tqdm and torch-infused bar which could help to understand more parameters

-                6.  make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing
+                7.  make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing

-                7.  change argument names later on as this might break things in actual script for testing
+                8.  change argument names later on as this might break things in actual script for testing

-                8.  improve code quality with unique model logging and tensorboard workflows
+                9.  improve code quality with unique model logging and tensorboard workflows

             2.  core model changes